Mumbai crime: Caught drink driving, MBA student bites off cop's finger

-The Borivli police had stopped the student and his friend for drink driving in the wee hours of yesterday; instead of begging for forgiveness, one of the friends slapped a constable while the other bit off one-third of another cop’s little finger
+Borivli police had stopped him, his friend for drink driving in the wee hours; instead of begging for forgiveness, one of them slapped a constable while the other bit off one-third of another cop's little finger

 In a show of brazenness that has shaken up the police department, one of two MBA students caught for drink driving slapped a policeman while the other bit off a part of the little finger of a constable who came to his colleague’s rescue.

 Constable Chaugule asked the duo why they had been drinking and driving.
 Ashvinkumar Singh dared the constable to do something about it and and then slapped him.
 Illustrations/Amit Bandre

 Since the cops couldn’t find the bitten-off portion of the little finger for nearly three hours, it could not be reattached and the constable will have to live without one-third of his finger for life.